narratorjay/vcsep-coding-challenge/README.md

 2. *Why the IMD?*

-We use the IMD frequently alongside other data to inform out work.
+We use the IMD frequently alongside other data to inform our work.
 Being able to analyse and understand the structure of the IMD is an important skill.

 3. *Do I have to use R or Python*